 Work professionally.
-Your third year, independent research project will give you an opportunity to demonstrate a range of professional skills such as leadership, innovation, time keeping, communication and the ability to work safely and ethically.
-This will be enhanced in the design and conduct of an extended MSci research project in the final year, developing this skills to advanced level.
+Your final year, independent research project will give you an opportunity to demonstrate a range of professional skills such as leadership, innovation, time keeping, communication and the ability to work safely and ethically.

 Work effectively in a team.
 Most often this is assessed through group presentations but can also include competencies such as working together in the lab or other group assignments, such as the optimisation and product of commercial laboratory assay kit for metabolite quantification.